Polynomial Chaos Expanded Gaussian Process: Polynomial Chaos Expanded Gaussian Processes

 The output of the objective function is the loss of the model.
 The optimization objective is to minimize the loss metric.
 For this, a shuffled $k$-fold cross-validation is performed, in which $k$ different models are trained using a gradient descent method and the hyperparameters of the PCEGP are fine-tuned.
 The gradient is built over $n_{\mathrm{I}}$ iterations for hyperparameter fine-tuning.

-The use of the TPE ensures that the gradient descent procedure is performed with different hyperparameter combinations and initial values for the polynomial coefficients.
-Compared to the grid search or random search, the TPE has the advantage that it learns from poor hyperparameter combinations and avoids these regions for new hyperparameter suggestions.
+The use of the TPE ensures that the gradient descent procedure is performed with different hyperparameter combinations to find the global optimum.
+Compared to the grid search or random search, the Bayesian HPO with TPE has the advantage that it learns from poor hyperparameter combinations and avoids these regions for new hyperparameter suggestions.